szeller/whatsontv/docs/archive/testCoverage.md

 5. **src/tests/implementations/test/testOutputServiceImpl.ts** (40% line coverage)
    - Missing tests for lines 14, 31, 39-60, 68

+## Recent Improvements

+### fileUtils.ts (100% coverage)

+We've successfully improved test coverage for the `fileUtils.ts` module to 100% across all metrics.
+This was achieved by:

+1. Creating focused tests for pure functions (`parseConfigFile`, `handleConfigError`)
+2. Adding tests for edge cases (invalid JSON handling)
+3. Using a pragmatic approach that avoids complex mocking of ES modules

+This improvement demonstrates our commitment to increasing test coverage across the codebase and serves as a model for testing other utility modules.

 ## Test Structure Assessment

 ### Strengths